MicrosoftDocs/learn/learn-pr/azure/secure-your-azure-sql-database/includes/2-restrict-network-access.md

 ![Database IP address rule network diagram.](../media/2-db-ip-rule-1.png)

 The benefits of database-level rules are their portability.
-When replicating a database to another server, the database-level rules will be replicated, since they're stored in the database itself.
+When you replicate a database to another server, the database-level rules are replicated, since they're stored in the database itself.

 The downside to database-level rules is that you can only use IP address rules.
 These rules might limit the flexibility you have and can increase administrative overhead.